olafwrieden/azure-data-archiving-practices/README.md

 - [Data Discovery and Classification Levels](#)
 - [Azure Purview](#)

+## What do we want to archive?

+blob vs data lake storage, performance when interacting with the data, services, blob only supports blob api, ADLS hdfs endpoint + blob api supported.
+Management of objects -> change folder name in archive tier.
+In blob this is physical (copy data from one container to new one with new name).
+Moving files from one to another can intro failures + time consuming
+In ADLS this is instantaneous (meta data operation).

+Meta data tagging.
+Where did it come from?
+Properties -> Set metadata.
+ADF to archieve tag metadata.

+What are the SLAs for retrieving data from archive. define meta data processing, outline naming convension (containers, folders, files) + tags, how do I ensure that the data archived is the same as in source system - md5 hash, hash locally, hash in azure - azcopy..

+how do we safely delete source data, recommend small overlap, recover data in source system, flag as high-risk activity for archiving

+sep storage account for each classification.

 ## What are the Azure Storage Solutions?

 Provided for overview purposes, we will focus on *Blob Storage* and *Data Lake Storage* ([source](https://azure.microsoft.com/en-au/product-categories/storage/))